leanprover-community/logic_and_proof/first_order_logic.rst

 Rather than fix a single language once and for all, first-order logic allows us to specify the symbols we wish to use for any given domain of interest.
 In this section, we will use the following running example:

 -  The domain of interest is the natural numbers, :math:`\mathbb{N}`.
--  There are objects, :math:`0`, :math:`1`, :math:`2`, :math:`3`, ....
+-  There are objects: :math:`0`, :math:`1`, :math:`2`, :math:`3`, ....
--  There are functions, addition and multiplication, as well as the square function, on this domain.
+-  There are functions: addition and multiplication, as well as the square function, on this domain.
--  There are predicates on this domain, "even," "odd," and "prime."
+-  There are predicates on this domain: "even," "odd," and "prime."
--  There are relations between elements of this domain, "equal," "less than", and "divides."
+-  There are relations between elements of this domain: "equal," "less than", and "divides."

 For our logical language, we will choose symbols 1, 2, 3, :math:`\mathit{add}`, :math:`\mathit{mul}`, :math:`\mathit{square}`, :math:`\mathit{even}`, :math:`\mathit{odd}`, :math:`\mathit{prime}`, :math:`\mathit{lt}`, and so on, to denote these things.
 We will also have variables :math:`x`, :math:`y`, and :math:`z` ranging over the natural numbers.
 Note all of the following.